eurohat1984/FractalEurope/india.md

 2023 Sikh Activist Murder in Canada
 * Canadian PM Trudeau said that there is a potential link with the government of India based on his security sources
 * Rather than cooperating with an investigation India retaliated and stopped issuing visas, expelled diplomats, retaliated by saying Canada shouldn't have more diplomats in India than India has in Canada etc.
-* India reiterated that it is concerned about Khalistani extremists in Canada (this doesn't exactly help their case that they want people to believe they are not involved)
+* India reiterated that it is concerned about Khalistani extremists in Canada (this doesn't exactly help their case that they are uninvolved)
 * Links:
     * [Financial Times: Ottawa attempts to mend rift with New Delhi over murder of Sikh separatist](https://www.ft.com/content/146b4e53-07aa-4cc0-9ed7-064532fbb39c)
     * [Hindustan Times: Trudeau 'Complains' Against India During Talks With World Leaders](https://www.youtube.com/watch?v=BZouC4QiCHE).
 Interesting how Hindustan Times chooses to portray this...